 What is DC Universe?

-As we've already said, DC Universe is essentially a rival to the likes of Netflix and Amazon Prime Video, but one that is exclusively limited to content involving DC's roster of comic book characters: Batman, Superman, Wonder Woman, and the like.
+DC Universe is essentially a rival to the likes of Netflix and Amazon Prime Video, but one that is exclusively limited to content involving DC's roster of comic book characters: Batman, Superman, Wonder Woman, and the like.

 That obviously means it has a narrower range of genres than most other streaming services, but DC hopes to make up for it by leaning heavily into dedicated content for its serious fans.
 That means an exhaustive back catalogue of animated TV shows and films, classic movies including from the original Superman films to Nolan's Dark Knight trilogy, and newer shows that you won't be able to watch anywhere else - like the aforementioned Titans.